-Using the prototypical CO oxidation reaction as an example, we critically evaluate the benefits of kMC over MKM in terms of trend prediction accuracy and computational cost.
+Using the prototypical CO oxidation reaction as an example, we critically evaluate the benefits of kMC over MKM in terms of trend predictions and computational cost when using only a small set of input parameters.
 After confirming that in the absence of lateral interactions the kMC and MKM approaches yield identical trends and mechanistic information, we observed substantial differences between the two kinetic models when lateral interactions were introduced.
-The difference, however, is mainly manifested in the absolute rates, surface coverages and the optimal descriptor values, whereas relative activity trends remain largely intact.
-Moreover, the nature of the rate-determining step as identified using Campbell's degree of rate control is also consistent between both approaches.
-Considering that the computational cost of MKM is ca. three orders of magnitude lower than for a kMC simulation, the MKM approach does provide the best balance between accuracy and efficiency when used in the context of computational catalyst screening.
+The mean-field implementation applies coverage corrections directly to the descriptors, causing an artificial overprediction of the activity of strongly binding metals.
+In contrast, the cluster expansion in kMC implementation can differentiate among the highly active metals but it is very sensitive to the set of included interaction parameters.
+Considering that computational screening relies on a minimal set of descriptors, for which MKM makes reasonable trend predictions at a ca. three orders of magnitude lower computational cost than kMC, the MKM approach does provide a better entry point for computational catalyst design.